 - If the policy holder dies before the mortgage is paid off, the insurance will cover the debt and full ownership goes to the next of kin.

-- Like term life insurance, mortgage life insurance has fixed premiums, meaning they remain constant over the coverage period.
+- Like term life insurance, ML insurance has fixed premiums, meaning they remain constant over the coverage period.
 Unlike term life insurance, the death benefit decreases.
 I.e. the more you pay off your mortgage debt, the less the benefit will be.

 - With this type of insurance, the death benefit can’t be used to pay for anything except mortgage.